 One of the biggest ways your nonprofit can benefit from volunteer grants is to let your volunteers know about them.
 Oftentimes, the people who are donating their time to your organization have no idea that they can make an even bigger impact by submitting volunteer grant requests.

 Part of this awareness will also take place within your organization.
-Make sure that every member of your team has at least a basic understanding of what volunteer grants are and how they work.
-That way, when your team members and volunteers are working side by side, your team can better inform your volunteers about the grants.
+Make sure that every member of your team has at least a basic understanding of what volunteer grant funds are and how they work.
+That way, when your team members and volunteers are working side by side, your team can better inform your volunteers about the volunteer grant funds.

 2. Continue to Engage Volunteers

 After volunteers have given you their time, make sure that you don’t just cast them aside.
 Volunteer retention is just as important as donor retention, and your nonprofit has to be able to keep volunteers coming back to help your nonprofit accomplish its mission.